 What Are My Investment Options?

 The NJBEST 529 College Savings Plan offers a variety of investment portfolios designed for all types of savers, from people new to investing to trading experts.
 Those who aren’t too familiar with investing may be interested in age-based portfolios.
 These options automatically rebalance their asset allocation or the mix of stock and bond funds they invest in over time.
 When your beneficiary is young, the portfolio will aim for strong returns by investing more in stock funds, which are generally more risky but growth-oriented.
-As your child gets closer to the college years, however, the portfolio will change gears and focus more on generally less risky options like bond and money market funds in order to protect what you’ve earned and still aim for a steady return on your contributions.
+As your child gets closer to the college years, however, the portfolio will change gears and focus more on generally less risky options like bond and money market funds to protect what you’ve earned and still aim for a steady return on your contributions.

 But if you have a general understanding of the type of asset mix you want to invest in, you may be interested in the plan’s individual portfolios.
 The asset mix of these portfolios is meant to stay constant over time.
 Each invests in different funds based on a specific risk level.